farnoodmah/c-exercise-programming-qnx-farnood/cpp_exercise/doc/LinuxIPC-Issues.md

 ### Sending  a not existing File [SOLVED]

-This program is able to respond properly via an proper exception.
+This program is able to respond properly via a proper exception.
 __________________